 Parks, Recreational Amenities and Open Space - The proposed development will provide an "improved level of amenities" (Zoning Ordinance Sec.
 18-19.1) as compared to traditional zoning districts.
-As depicted and tabulated in the recreational facilities substitution request narrative, Phase 2 will contain 7.29 acres of Common Open Space, comprising approximately 37% of its 19.27 acres.
+As depicted and tabulated in our recreational facilities substitution request narrative, Phase 2 will contain 7.29 acres of Common Open Space, comprising approximately 37% of its 19.27 acres.
 Together with Phase 1, approximately 36% of the Project will be in Common Open Space.
 The Phase 2 property owner will be responsible for maintaining all the Common Open Space and the amenities being offered in this phase.
-The proposed increase in density will enable the heavy investment in the large number and high quality of landscaped spaces and recreational amenities.
-The project developer has a history of holding, operating, and maintaining all communities it has developed.
-Long-term maintenance of these recreational amenities would be out of the price range of many homeowners' associations.
-Unlike developments dependent on owners' association to invest in upkeep, repair, and replacement, Dickerson Overlook will be owned by a single reputable owner with a vested interested in keeping travelways and sidewalks, trails and parks, and all other recreational facilities in excellent condition.